Build a receiver

 ptrace.Span has the following methods to describe an operation:

-• SetTraceID(v pcommon.TraceID) sets the pcommon.TraceID uniquely identifying the trace which this span is associated with
+• SetTraceID(v pcommon.TraceID) sets the pcommon.TraceID uniquely identifying the trace that this span is associated with.

-• SetSpanID(v pcommon.SpanID) sets the pcommon.SpanID uniquely identifying this span within the context of the trace it is associated with
+• SetSpanID(v pcommon.SpanID) sets the pcommon.SpanID uniquely identifying this span in the context of the trace it is associated with.

 • SetName(v string) sets the name of the operation for the span

-• SetKind(v ptrace.SpanKind) sets ptrace.SpanKind defining what kind of operation the span represents.
+• SetKind(v ptrace.SpanKind) sets ptrace.SpanKind defining the kind of operation the span represents.

-• SetStartTimestamp(v pcommon.Timestamp) sets the pcommon.Timestamp representing the date and time when the operation represented by the span has started
+• SetStartTimestamp(v pcommon.Timestamp) sets the pcommon.Timestamp representing the date and time when the operation associated with the span has started.

-• SetEndTimestamp(v pcommon.Timestamp) sets the pcommon.Timestamp representing the date and time when the operation represented by the span has ended
+• SetEndTimestamp(v pcommon.Timestamp) sets the pcommon.Timestamp representing the date and time when the operation associated with the span has ended.

-As you can see per the methods above, a ptrace.Span is uniquely identified by 2 required IDs; their own unique ID represented by the pcommon.SpanID type and the ID of the trace they are associated with represented by a pcommon.TraceID type.
+As you can see from the methods above, a ptrace.Span is uniquely identified by 2 required IDs; their own unique ID represented by the pcommon.SpanID type and the ID of the trace they are associated with, represented by a pcommon.TraceID type.

-The pcommon.TraceID has to carry a globally unique ID represented through a 16 byte array and should follow the W3C Trace Context specification while the pcommon.SpanID is a unique ID within the context of the trace they are associated with and it’s represented through a 8 byte array.
+The pcommon.TraceID has to carry a globally unique ID represented as a 16-byte array, and should follow the W3C Trace Context specification.
+The pcommon.SpanID is a unique ID in the context of the trace they are associated with and is represented as an 8-byte array.

-The pcommon package provides the following types to generate the span’s IDs:
+The pcommon package provides the following types for generating span IDs:

 • type TraceID [16]byte